 Regular vet visits can allow them to keep an eye on your pet’s oral health, as well as other health issues that may arise.
 If you don’t feel confident brushing your pet’s teeth, your vet will be able to offer advice on how to do this to best suit your pet’s needs and reduce any stress.

-Consider giving your pet a natural supplement to support your pet’s teeth and gums.
+Consider giving your pet a natural plaque remover to support your pet’s teeth and gums.
 These should be used in conjunction with daily brushing rather than instead of to help minimise plaque build-up.
 There are many natural plaque remover supplements for dogs and cats on the market, which can help support your pet’s oral health.

 If you are worried about your pet’s dental health be sure to speak to your vet is best placed to offer advice dependent on their age and breed.